Running Effective Meetings

 With an idea of what needs to be covered and for how long, you can then look at the information that should be prepared beforehand.
 What do the participants need to know in order to make the most of the meeting time?
 And, what role are they expected to perform in the meeting, so that they can do the right preparation?

 If it's a meeting to solve a problem, ask the participants to come prepared with a viable solution.
-If you are discussing an ongoing project, have each participant summarize his or her progress to date and circulate the reports amongst members.
+If you are discussing an ongoing project, have each participant summarize their progress to date and circulate the reports amongst members.

 Assigning a particular topic of discussion to various people is another great way to increase involvement and interest.
 On the agenda, indicate who will lead the discussion or presentation of each item.